appfog/afdocs/add-ons/memcachedcloud.markdown

 You can then find your dashboard under the `MY BUCKETS` menu.

 ### Pricing
 Memcached Cloud offers both a free 25MB cache and paid plans for larger cache sets.
-[Visit](http://garantiadata.com/Pricing?memcached) the Garantia Data website for pricing information.
+[Visit](http://redislabs.com/pricing) the Redis Labs website for pricing information.

 ### Adding Memcached Buckets to Your Plan
 Memcached Cloud allows you to add multiple Memcached buckets to your plan, each running in a dedicated process and in a non-blocking manner (i.e. without interfering with your other buckets).
 You can create as many buckets as you need.

 Your first Memcached bucket is provisioned automatically upon launching the Memcached Cloud add-on.
 Its servers and credentials are maintained with the `MEMCACHEDCLOUD` env. vars.
 To add more buckets, simply access your Memcached Cloud console and click the `Add Bucket` button in the `MY BUCKETS > Manage` page.